SALT-NIRWALS/nirwals/docs/source/usage_reduce.rst

   When generating the output filename, the specified suffix is inserted into the input filename.
 Example: for input file rss_test.fits the output filename would be _rss_test.suffix.fits.
 Default is "reduced".

+:kdb:`--outputdir=/some/directory/`
+  Specify the directory where output files are to be written to.
+Defaults to the local directory if not specified otherwise.

 :kbd:`--refpixel`
   Use the reference pixel in the first & last 4 rows and columns